 Easily recognizable by its yellow flower, white puffy seed head and distinct, jagged leaves, dandelion (Taraxacum officinale) is a typical broadleaf weed emerging in the early spring with continuous flowering beginning several weeks later.

 Dandelions thrive in thin, weak turf so providing conditions favorable to turf growth is the best way to naturally control them.
-Practicing organic weed control in general is more about prevention than control.
+Practicing organic weed control is more about prevention than control.
 If the dandelions have gone to seed, collect lawn clippings to prevent spreading.
-They can be dug out by hand but in order to successfully dig them out, the majority of the root must be removed or they will re-grow.
-Practicing some common sense IPM can also go a long way towards dealing with dandelions.
+Dandelions can be dug out by hand, but to be effective the entire root must be removed to prevent the plant from regenerating.
+Using a "weed-popper" tool on a moist lawn is an effective practice.

-Dandelions love soil with low calcium levels, low pH, and high potassium, so a common sense solution to avoid them would be to have your soil tested and ensure these levels are in balance by adding calcium and lime if necessary.
+Dandelions love soil with low calcium levels, low pH and high potassium, so a common-sense solution preventive measure is to have your soil tested and to add calcium and lime if necessary.

-Dandelions certainly have a longer history as an edible, nutritious plant than a lawn weed.
-For centuries people have known the health benefits of ingesting dandelion.
-They are packed with vitamins, minerals and antioxidants and are known to have medicinal properties to treat everything from digestive disorders to eczema and arthritis.
+Looked at from the longer vantage point of history, dandelions are better known as a food source than as a lawn weed.
+For centuries, people have known the health benefits of ingesting dandelion.
+They are packed with vitamins, minerals, and antioxidants and are known to have medicinal properties to treat everything from digestive disorders to eczema and arthritis.

 Dandelion leaves are known to be slightly bitter and have a spicy quality similar to arugula.
-As such, they are great in salads, on sandwiches and steamed like any other leafy green.
-The root has been known to be used as a coffee substitute and the flowers are used in salads and as a garnish.
+As such, they are great in salads, on sandwiches or steamed and served like any other leafy green.
+The root can be used as a coffee substitute and the flowers are used in salads and as a garnish.
 There are many dandelion recipes including cream of dandelion soup, dandelion syrup, and dandelion wine.

 Dandelions are best harvested in the spring when the shoots are young and tender.
-Avoid picking dandelions near roadsides or other areas where they may encounter pollution or pesticides.
+Avoid picking dandelions near roadsides or other areas where they may have absorbed pollution or pesticides.